 Why You Need a Lawyer

 The alternative – hiring an experienced lawyer – is a much better option.
 Depending on the court handling your case, you may qualify for a type of deferred prosecution called a pretrial intervention.
 This gives first offenders an opportunity to avoid a criminal record as long as they avoid all criminal activity for a certain period of time.
 Few criminal defendants have the knowledge or experience to negotiate this type of agreement with the court – and why would they?
 Most people don’t have the skills or training to handle their own surgeries.
 Like everyone else, they see an experienced physician.
 Unless you’re a mechanic, you also probably wouldn’t attempt to repair your own car.
 The same is true for criminal defense.
 Don’t risk your entire future by assuming you can handle your case on your own.

 Birmingham Theft Defense Law Firm

-Whether you're facing your first offense or your fifth, shoplifting is a serious crime.
+Whether you’re facing your first offense or your fifth, shoplifting is a serious crime.
 Courts can be quite harsh when it comes to handing down sentences for all types of theft.
 This is the time to call a knowledgeable Birmingham theft defense law firm.
-Get in touch today by calling (866) 831-5292.
-You can also reach us by filling out our online contact form.